mathigon/textbooks/content/polyhedra/content.md

 > section: polygons
 > id: polygons
+> description: Geometric shapes are everywhere around us.
+In this course you will learn about angels, polygons, tessellations, polyhedra and nets.
+> color: "#4757D3"
+> level: Intermediate
+> next: circles

 A [__polygon__](gloss:polygon) is a closed, flat shape that has only straight sides.
 Polygons can have any number of sides and angles, but the sides cannot be